-If you’ve just resolved some errors on your credit report or paid down your balances and you’re wondering how to update your credit report information fast so that you can improve your credit rating quickly, you may be interested in something called a rapid rescore.
-You can find the answers to all of your questions about rapid rescores in this article.
+If you’ve just cleaned up your credit report, you may be wondering how to update your credit report information fast so that you can improve your credit rating quickly.
+Let’s discuss one tactic to accomplish this: the rapid rescore.
+You can find the answers to all of your questions about rapid rescores in this article, so keep reading to learn more!

 A rapid rescore is a process that mortgage lenders use to manually update your credit report information with the credit bureaus so that your score can be recalculated quickly.
 Instead of waiting for your creditors to report your information to the bureaus periodically, your mortgage lender can provide the information to the bureaus and request that they update your credit report right away.

-Since mortgage loans are time-sensitive, a rapid rescore can definitely be a useful tool in certain situations.
-If you are in a situation where there’s been a change to one or more of your tradelines that has not yet been reflected in your credit report, and you need to rapidly increase your credit score in order to qualify for better mortgage terms, you may want to consider requesting a rapid rescore.
+Since mortgage applications are time-sensitive, a rapid rescore can definitely be a useful tool in certain situations.
+If you are in a situation where there’s been a change to one or more of your accounts that has not yet been reflected in your credit report, and you want to rapidly adjust your credit score in order to qualify for better mortgage terms, you may want to consider requesting a rapid rescore.

 Rapidly increasing your credit score before getting approved for a mortgage could mean qualifying for a lower interest rate and therefore huge savings in interest over the term of your loan.